mateusz-g94/DS-Housing-regression/readme.md

 ![alt text](https://github.com/mateusz-g94/DS-Housing-regression/blob/master/grp/model1_test_residuals_vs_y.png)

 </br>
 Graph shows that error increases with increasing price.
-This leads to hypotesis that the form of the model isn't linear.
+This leads to hypotesis that accepted form of the model isn't linear.
 Adding polynomial features should lead to model improvment.
 We can expect that price of expensive apartments depends on other factors then the price of cheap apartments.

 # Model 2
 ## RFECV result